gSchool/lti-dotnet-react-week-2/checkpoints/05-dom-api.md

 ### DOM API

-Using the last project, update the quiz to display inputed data.
+Updating the last project, display the quiz on a webpage (through HTML) and allow users to hit a button for "submit" (able to score and display thier answers).

 Submit the github repo  containing your work on TDD in DOM API below.